laashub-soa/neco-apps/docs/maintenance.md

 .
 ├── argocd-ingress
 │   ├── base
-│   │   └── ingressroute.yaml # Base definition of the IngressRoute
+│   │   └── httpproxy.yaml # Base definition of the HTTPProxy
 │   └── overlays
 │        └── ...
 └── test
-     └── argocd-ingress_test.go # Test for the IngressRoute
+     └── argocd-ingress_test.go # Test for the HTTPProxy
 ```

 You can easily fetch those paths by the following command. **Do it at your own risk.**